EricSlick/pq_post_office/README.md

 single API that uses JSON to describe the action along with the data.
 Pub/Sub is a good solution for his approach.
 However, reaching out to third parties for data requires implementing their own API solution

+## A note about the api folder/code structure
+For this simple exercise, I'm keeping all the api code (controllers, classes, support classes) in the controller/api... structure. this breaks Rails conventions but I do this to keep all the code together relative to what it's supporting.
+However, non-controller code would typically be organized in some other place/s.
+I personally like to keep business logic together as much as possible.
+I have been trying out organizing all business logic under a folder called 'logic' in the 'app' folder.
+I try to keep all business logic out of controllers and models.

+This would affect how I am organizing all the non-controller specific code to something like this...

+    app/logic/api/public/incoming/v1/messages_logic.rb

+The controller in the same folder path would simple instantiate MessagesLogic and pass the data it received on to the logic object.
+The outgoing API would also be moved into the logic folder and there would be no corresponding controller for it since it is outgoing and controllers handle requests.

+    app/logic/api/public/outgoing/delivery/adapter_manager.rb
+    app/logic/api/public/outgoing/delivery/balance_manager.rb
+    app/logic/api/public/outgoing/delivery/adapters...
+    etc.

+There are limitations to how much business logic could be moved into the logic folder.
+Models, for instance, are particularly difficult to keep free of business logic.
+Views are also problematic as helpers and javascript often contain business logic.

+I may try to refactor the non-controller code into a logic folder if I have time.

 ## Isolating Third Party Services
 Again, for this app, what I'm doing is overkill, but it still benefits from this approach.